arturmpinho/coffeeinsider/README.md

 When the user enters the ***Trading*** page, he/she is welcomed by a well-defined data gathering process, ultimately being sent to the Company vie emaiJS, receiving immeadiate feedback on critical points of the offer request, as well as connection links to relevant pages, including the glossary, in case any doubt arises.

 ##### **Execution** #####
-The execution of this step has been already presented in [Trading Page](#trading-page)
+The execution of this step has been already presented in the [Trading Page](#trading-page)

 ##### **Testing** #####
 I have gone through all the offer request steps several times, tackling immeadiately bugs that were being found, including the form validation.